-The Canada Revenue Agency has a laundry list of expenses you can claim.
+The Canada Revenue Agency laundry list of expenses you can claim.
 The more expenses you claim, the more you can reduce your taxes payable.
 While you can deduct some expenses in full like advertising, other expenses are deducted based on the percentage of your home rented out.

 Common expenses you can deduct on your rental property include:

 Unlike U.S. citizens, Canadians can’t normally deduct mortgage interest paid on their principal residence.
 The only exception is when you rent out part of your home.
 So if you have a mortgage, you can claim a portion of the interest as a tax deduction.
 For example, if you rent out 40 percent of your home, you can claim a tax deduction for 40 percent of your mortgage interest you paid in the year.